 Vantage Pro 2 Stations - Overview

-The key features of all VP systems include:
+The key features of typical VP2 systems include:

 • Console with large impressive display;

-• Option of wireless or cabled (30m supplied) link from sensors to console;
+• Option of wireless or cabled (30m supplied) link from sensors to console (NB wireless and cabled are different models and cannot be interconverted);

 • Sensors to measure wind speed & direction; air temperature & humidity; pressure; rainfall; plus numerous derived readings, such as wind chill, dew point etc;